dzianisbohush/cra-with-ssr/README.md

 });
 ```
 Now when we start server `$ npm start-server` we can see  in http://localhost:3000/ and
 http://localhost:3000/not-found page sources that included chunks are equal.
-It is mean that all chunks loads for all page.
+It is mean that all
+chunks loads for all pages.

 ## Code-splitting with react-loadable
 For load only need chunks for each route we can use dynamic import ( [dynamic import() describe](https://v8.dev/features/dynamic-import)) with react-loadable ( [react-loadable source](https://github.com/jamiebuilds/react-loadable) ) library.